-If you have hyperhidrosis, you’re probably looking at treatments and remedies to deal with your excessive sweating, including oral medications.
+If you have hyperhidrosis, you’re probably looking at remedies to treat excessive sweating, including oral medications.

-Oral hyperhidrosis medications stop excessive sweating by disrupting some of your body's natural processes.
+Oral medication for excessive sweating works by disrupting some of your body's natural processes.
 Some oral medications block neurotransmitters, while others block adrenaline, which eases anxiety in stressful situations.

 It's important to note that these oral medications are not specifically designed to treat hyperhidrosis.
-These drugs are FDA-approved for other medical issues, but can help with hyperhidrosis.
+These drugs are FDA-approved for other medical conditions but can help with hyperhidrosis.

 Anticholinergics are the most common oral medication for hyperhidrosis.
-Anticholinergics block chemicals that allow certain nerves to communicate with one another, reducing body sweat.
+Anticholinergics block chemicals that allow certain nerves to communicate, reducing body sweat.

-Anticholinergics are ideal for treating sweat that affects multiple body parts or one large body area (such as the back) that aren’t easily treatable.
+Anticholinergics are ideal for treating generalized hyperhidrosis i.e. excessive sweating of the entire body, excessive swearing of multiple body parts or large areas of the body (such as the back) that aren’t easily treatable.

 Anticholinergics are prescribed off-label but considered effective based on years of anecdotal evidence.
 Common anticholinergic medications include: